 Toxicants, notably heavy metals and liposoluble chemicals, can accumulate in your body.
 Avoid them whenever possible.
 You can support your inborn detoxification system by eating a diet rich in fruits and vegetables (preferably organic ones, which have less known harmful pesticide residue) and possibly by sweating.
 Some supplements, such as NAC, can also help.

-Enter your email to get a free mini-course on supplements.
+Enter your email address to receive a free mini-course on supplements.

 A 2011 survey reported that 92% of naturopaths prescribed detoxification therapies, commonly as treatments for environmental exposure to toxicants.
 Said therapies consisted mainly in eating more “cleansing foods,” such as Brassica vegetables; eating more fruits and vegetables in general; opting for organic foods; supplementing with vitamins, minerals, and fibers; and minimizing environmental exposure to toxicants.
 More questionable treatments, such as homeopathy, were less common.

 But what about commercial detox programs, or “cleanses”?
 Studies on those are scarce and, according to a review from 2015, not very convincing, as they suffer from small sample sizes, sampling bias, lack of control groups, reliance on self-report, and qualitative assessments rather than quantitative measurements.
-A more recent study shares these limitations, showing that following a detox program centered around eating a whole-food diet improves self-reported health compared to baseline, with no control group.
+A more recent study shared these limitations: with no control group, it showed that following a detox program centered around eating a whole-food diet improved self-reported health.

-The one randomized controlled trial we could locate separated middle-aged women into three groups: Master Cleanse (MC), placebo, and control.
+The one randomized controlled trial (RCT) we could locate separated middle-aged women into three groups: Master Cleanse (MC), placebo, and control.
 The control group kept eating as usual, whereas the MC and placebo groups ate only 400 Calories per day.
 As a result, both the MC and placebo groups lost weight and showed related health improvements, with no difference between groups.
-In short, the “magic” was found to be in the caloric restriction only, not in the combination of lemon juice and Neera syrup (a blend of maple and palm tree syrups designed to have high amounts of minerals and trace elements).
-In the one study we could locate evaluating a commercial detox supplement without caloric restriction, it didn’t have much effect on anything.
+In short, the “magic” was found to be in the caloric restriction only, not in the combination of lemon juice and Neera syrup (a blend of maple and palm-tree syrups designed to have high amounts of minerals and trace elements).

 What little evidence there is on “cleanses” (commercial detox diets) is fraught with methodological problems.
 Cleanses’ short-term benefits (weight loss and related health improvements) seem to be mostly attributable to caloric restriction and placebo effects, not to special detoxification effects.